Comptonia peregrina: Uses and consumption

 The plant produces a bristly burr that contains 1 to 4 edible nutlets.

-The aromatic leaves (fresh or dried) are also used to make a tea.
-The Canadian author Catharine Parr Traill includes it in her book The Female Emigrant's Guide in a list of substitutes for China tea.
+The aromatic leaves (fresh or dried) are used to make a tea.
+Canadian author Catharine Parr Traill includes it in her book The Female Emigrant's Guide in a list of substitutes for China tea.
 "When boiled," she notes, "it has a slightly resinous taste, with a bitter flavour, that is not very unpleasant."
-Mistaking it, like others, for a fern, she says that it is in high repute "among the Yankee and old Canadian housewifes (sic)."
+Mistaking it for a fern, she says that it is in high repute "among the Yankee and old Canadian housewifes (sic)."
 Tea made from the plant has been said to treat the effects of poison ivy when applied to the affected area.
-The plant has also been used as a seasoning.
+The plant can be used as a seasoning.